-Nain, Labrador - August/September 1989
+Nain, Labrador

 Photographs dream of becoming complete sentences.
-They are patient, holding time in the air floating, while we imagine connections and relevance.
+They are patient, holding time in floating air, while we imagine connections and relevant implications.

-I spent a week in the Canadian Gaspe Peninsula and along the shores of the Saint Lawrence River in December 1985.
-Gaspe means "Land's End".
+I spent a week in the Canadian Gaspe Peninsula along the shores of the Saint Lawrence River.
+Gaspe means "Land's End."
 Ice and snow was layered on top of existing ice.
 It was difficult to determine where earth and ice first met on this frozen landscape as I drove from Chandler to Sainte-Anne-des-Monts.
-I wondered if rocks become harder when frozen.

 Every shivering icy concern carried a bluish or purplish temperament.
-I photographed indented pathways - fallen tree trunks - frozen leaves stacked like dollar bills - the colors of creamy whites shimmering in darker places along the edges of a riverbank.
-In a local café a man told me: "If you are attracted to this landscape" - then he pointed with his careful finger to the north - "Go to Labrador."
+I photographed indented pathways - fallen tree trunks - frozen leaves stacked like dollar bills - the colors of creamy whites shimmering in darker places along a riverbank.
+In a local café a man told me: "If you are attracted to this landscape, go to Labrador."
 At that moment everyone in the café stopped and turned.
-His voice was slow and deliberate as if he was speaking about god or gold.
+His voice was intense and deliberate as if he were speaking about god or gold.

 Back home in my darkroom, I discovered that all my negatives from the trip were ruined.
 I had a small tear, light leak in the bellows of my camera.
-An excess of light or dark can be blinding.
+An excess of light is equivalent to an excess of dark.